 Part 1 of 2: When “Efficiency” isn’t Efficient

-Productivity with AI is often treated simply as “more tasks completed”.
-And while this can be more productive in output-driven work, in modern commercial teams and knowledge work, this usually means that you’ve simply created more noise to filter through in order to generate outcomes.
+Quality gains have been uneven, and without oversight, it can drop fast.
+We see the receipts with what a large portion of the population not-so-lovingly call “AI slop”.
+This is happening on social media, in education, and in corporate, and is usually a byproduct of when people offload far too much to the AI program and don’t retain enough human oversight.
+Most productivity with AI is treated simply as “more tasks completed”.
+And while this can be true in output-driven work, in modern commercial teams and knowledge work, this usually means that you’ve simply created more noise to filter through in order to generate outcomes.

-The goal for as long as any of us can remember has been to become more efficient.
-And yes, there are obvious benefits to efficiency gains that we have achieved to this point, and that we will achieve in the future.
+For the purposes of this post, I want to talk about “efficiency”.
+There are obvious benefits to efficiency gains that we have achieved to this point, and that we will achieve in the future.
+But a big problem we have is agreeing on the definition of efficiency.

-To put it plainly, What efficiency can legitimately mean:
+What efficiency should legitimately mean:

-• Lower cost per unit (same outcome)
+Lower cost per unit (same outcome)

-• Faster end-to-end cycle time (same quality)
+Faster end-to-end cycle time (same quality)

-• Less rework / fewer defects
+Less rework / fewer defects

 What gets dangerously mislabeled as corporate efficiency:

-• Higher utilization where everyone “booked solid”
+Higher utilization and less slack where everyone is “booked solid”

-This is the most common way that efficiency becomes harmful.
-When you’ve spent so much time and energy optimizing one part of the system so much, that it causes stress on the rest of the system.
+The most common way that efficiency becomes harmful is when you’ve spent and excess of time and energy optimizing one part of the system so much that it causes stress on the rest of the system.
+There are many ways that this creates problems, but we’ll cover three of them here.

 1. When utilization gets too high, your waiting time increases…a lot